 She moved to Berkeley California and enrolled in classes at the Fiberworks Contemporary Textile School.
 One of her teachers was a Japanese weaver and she introduced her to traditional Japanese silk dyeing and weaving.
 Kathy was fascinated by this new medium.

 She went to Japan and apprenticed at a silk dyeing and weaving school for two months.
-She learned along side apprentices who were committed to a two-year intensive apprenticeship.
+She learned alongside apprentices who were committed to a two-year intensive apprenticeship.

-I asked her if she spoke Japanese and she said no!
+I asked her if she spoke Japanese and she said very little!
 How in the world did she get along in a foreign country not knowing the language?
 Her teacher had prepared her with a notebook with over 500 weaving terms translated into Kanji (Japanese character language).
 A lot of pointing at words and gesturing helped her communicate effectively.

-The culmination of her apprenticeship in Japan was the creation of a kimono jacket that she dyed, wove and sewed in the traditional silk Kasuri technique.
+The culmination of her apprenticeship in Japan was the creation of a kimono jacket that she designed, dyed, wove and sewed in the traditional silk Kasuri technique.